appvia/terranetes/docs/developer/configuration.md

 # Provisioning a Terraform Module

+## Example configuration resource

-Consumption side the only resource required is the [Configuration](docs/reference/configurations.terraform.appvia.io.md) CRD.
+On the consumption side the only resource required is the [Configuration](docs/reference/configurations.terraform.appvia.io.md) CRD.
 Below is an example:

 ```yaml
 apiVersion: terraform.appvia.io/v1alpha1